-Any new development should be designed with inclusivity in mind, where all users of a building, dwellinghouse or public space regardless of their physical ability, should be able move around easily without meeting physical barriers.
+Any new development should be designed with inclusivity in mind, allowing all users of a building, dwellinghouse or public space regardless of their physical ability, to move around easily without meeting physical barriers.

 The Council will expect all new development to incorporate access for all into their design.